 - ½ tsp Almond Extract

 Our first task was to pit all of these cherries.
-Rather than do this by hand, I purchased a cherry pitter that can handle 6 cherries at once.
-This is the one I chose.
+Rather than do this by hand, I purchased a cherry pitter that can handle six cherries at once.
 With as many cherries as we had, we needed to get through this task quickly, and this little gadget lived up to our expectations.

 Russian Pickled Cherries